REC/CEC definitions

-In Subsidiary Legislation 545.35 Malta included some provisions for renewable energy communities and one reference to citizen energy communities, specifying that this regulation shall apply without prejudice to Malta’s right to exercise the derogations granted pursuant to Article 66 of Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 on common rules for the internal market for electricity and amending Directive 2012/27/EU (recast)(article 24(8)).
-For most part, these provisions are a copy paste from the Renewables Directive, without further elaboration of what each term means at the national level.
-Malta’s NECP explicitly rejects the development of energy communities, which it attributes to the lack of a market (i.e. a monopoly) for supply of energy.
+In Subsidiary Legislation 545.35 Malta included provisions for renewable energy communities (RECs) and one reference to citizen energy communities (CECs), specifying that this regulation shall apply without prejudice to Malta’s right to exercise the derogations granted pursuant to Article 66 of Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 on common rules for the internal market for electricity and amending Directive 2012/27/EU (recast)(article 24(8)).
+The provisions for CECs were introduced with Subsidiary legislation 545.34 (Electricity Regulations).
+For most part, these provisions are a copy paste from the EU Directives, without further elaboration of what each term means at the national level.
+Malta’s National Energy and Climate Plan (NECP) explicitly rejects the development of energy communities, which it attributes to the lack of a market (i.e. a monopoly) for supply of energy.
 Although Malta’s energy system benefits from regulatory exemptions, those do not cover the development of energy communities.
 Supply monopoly aside, Malta envisions self-consumption, which could be undertaken through participation in an energy community.
-Furthermore, many renewable energy communities in other Member States engage in production without engaging in supply, energy efficiency measures, and other services that need not interfere with Malta’s monopoly.
+Furthermore, many energy communities in other Member States engage in production without engaging in supply, energy efficiency measures, and other services that need not interfere with Malta’s monopoly.
+Despite the fact that in the previous NECP Malta rejected energy communities, in the draft version of the NECP 2021-2030 energy communities are referenced mentioning that the legal framework originally established for cooperatives also lends itself for RECs.

 Criteria of EU definition reflected in national definition